(Updated January 31, 2025)

-For advertisers paying $7 million for a 30-second TV ad in the NFL Championship game, the big story isn’t San Francisco 49ers versus Kanas City Chiefs, Brock Purdy versus Patrick Mahomes, or even Taylor Swift and Travis Kelce (even if they’re in your ad).
+For advertisers paying $8 million for a 30-second TV ad in the NFL Championship game, the big story isn’t the Philadelphia Eagles versus Kanas City Chiefs, Jalen Hurts versus Patrick Mahomes, or even the odds on a Travis Kelce-Taylor Swift Super Bowl proposal.

 Advertisers need to please a lot of eyeballs.

-For them, Super Bowl LVIII is about the 2024 Super Bowl of advertising and which brand ads will garner the most votes in the Super Bowl ad polls (winners get lots of press) and the most views on social media before, during, and after Sunday’s game.
+For them, Super Bowl LIX is about the 2025 Super Bowl of advertising and which brand ads will garner the most votes in the Super Bowl ad polls (winners get lots of press) and the most views on social media before, during, and after Sunday’s game.
 There’s a lot of pressure on marketing managers, ad agencies, and the creative team.

-The NFL reports 200 million people watched last year’s Super Bowl LVII with 120 million in the U.S. – roughly 36% of the country.
+Neilson reports 123 million people in the U.S. watched last year’s Super Bowl LVII with 120 million in the U.S. – roughly 34% of the country.
 The most popular TV shows like Yellowstone only reach 11.5 million.
 How do you write a hit Super Bowl Ad for TV and social media?

 How are this year’s brand advertisers trying to please?